dimitri-nicolo/calico/_includes/master/cnx-monitor-install.md

 With metrics enabled, you are ready to monitor `{{site.nodecontainer}}` by scraping the endpoint on each node in the cluster.
 If you do not have your own Prometheus, the following commands will launch a Prometheus Operator, Prometheus, and Alertmanager instances for you.
-They will also deploy Fluentd, and optionally Elasticsearch and Kibana in order to enable logs.
+They will also deploy Fluentd{% if include.elasticsearch == "operator" %}, and optionally Elasticsearch and Kibana{% endif %} in order to enable logs.

+{% unless include.upgrade %}
 1. For production installs, we recommend using your own Elasticsearch cluster.
 If you are performing a production install, do not complete any more steps on this page.
 Instead, refer to [Using your own Elasticsearch for logs](byo-elasticsearch) for the final steps.